divinecrnx/reddit-scraper/README.rst

 Installation
 ------------

-Before using, you need to install all the required python packages like so:
+Clone this repository.
+Then, install all the required python packages like so:

 .. code-block:: bash